RichardoC/tales.fromprod.com/src/_posts/2021-08-05-always-document-api-limitations.md

 ## Sample code
 Please only use this for innocent fun, where you have permission as it can really slow a slack client if it has to render too many slackmojis.

-This is provided under an [MIT license](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) and I hold no responsibility for how you choose to use it.
+This snippet is provided under an [MIT license](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) and I hold no responsibility for how you choose to use it.

 ```python
 import http.client, urllib.parse